validator-labs/validator-plugin-vsphere/README.md

 ## Description
 The vSphere validator plugin reconciles `VsphereValidator` custom resources to perform the following validations against your vSphere environment:

-1. Compare the privileges associated with a user against an expected privileges set
+1. Compare a user's privileges with respect to a particular entity against an expected privilege set.

-2. Compare the privileges associated with a user against an expected privileges set on a particular entity(cluster, resourcepool, folder, vapp, host)
+   Supported entities:
+   - Cluster, Datacenter, Datastore, Folder, ESXi Host, Network, Resource Pool, vApp, vCenter root, vSphere Distributed Switch (VDS)

+   Required Privileges:
+   - `System.View`
+   - TODO: identify and update any additional required privileges
-3. Check if enough compute resources are available on a host, resourcepool or cluster against a resource request
+2. Check if sufficient compute resources are available on a particular entity to satify a resource request.

+   Supported entities:
+   - Cluster, ESXi Host, Resource Pool

+   Required Privileges:
+   - TODO: identify and update
-4. Compare the tags associated with a datacenter, cluster, host, vm, resourcepool or vm against an expected tag set
+3. Compare the tags associated with a particular entity against an expected tag set.

+   Supported entities:
+   - Cluster, Datacenter, ESXi Host, Resource Pool, VM

+   Required Privileges:
+   - - TODO: identify and update
-5. Check if a given set of host systems have a valid NTP configuration
+4. Check if a given set of ESXi Hosts all have NTP enabled and running, with identical NTP servers configured.

+   Required Privileges:
+   - - TODO: identify and update

 Each `VsphereValidator` CR is (re)-processed every two minutes to continuously ensure that your vSphere environment matches the expected state.

 See the [samples](https://github.com/validator-labs/validator-plugin-vsphere/tree/main/config/samples) directory for example `VsphereValidator` configurations.

-> [!NOTE]
-> This plugin currently require a user with administrator role to perform all of the validations specified above.
-Further information on fine-grained permissions required by each validation will be updated in the future.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.